xd009642/xd-tts/slides/historic_systems.typ

   == Concatenative Synthesis

   - We have a database of audio samples for "units"
-  - These are something like syllables, phonemes, diphones
+  - Sub-word units e.g. syllables, phonemes, diphones
   - We concatenate them to make audio
   - Sounds natural except where the samples join there may be glitches ]